CopterExpress/clover/docs/en/snippets.md

 <a name="block-takeoff"></a><!-- old name of anchor -->

-Flying towards a point and waiting for copter's arrival:
+Fly towards a point and wait for copter's arrival:

 ```python
 import math